 Sufficient funding would allow SSA to invest in technology that would improve program operations and guide program management.
 Improved research and data analytics could provide information about program integrity, effectiveness, and efficiency.

 SOCIAL SECURITY DISABILITY INSURANCE ADMINISTRATION AND FINANCING: Policy

-SSA must have sufficient resources and staff to ensure stable, effective management of the disability programs.
-Any additional administrative responsibilities given to SSA must be accompanied by sufficient funding.
+The Social Security Administration (SSA) must have sufficient resources and staff to ensure stable, effective management of the disability programs.

 SSA should collect and report sufficient data to ensure program integrity, to allow for research about the impact of the program, and to monitor the experience of applicants and beneficiaries.